Alejogb1/job-board/blog-data/why-does-drbd-report-as-up-to-date-but-not-function-as-expected.md

 id: "why-does-drbd-report-as-up-to-date-but-not-function-as-expected"
 ---

-Alright, let's tackle this.
+, let's tackle this.
 It's a frustrating situation, seeing drbd report everything’s synchronized and happy when, in reality, your application is definitely not seeing the data replication you expect.
 I've been there, staring at the output of `drbdsetup status` with a mix of confusion and growing dread more times than I'd care to count.
 It's rarely a straightforward problem, and that “up-to-date” status, while comforting on the surface, can sometimes mask significant underlying issues.

-The core problem here often lies not with drbd’s reporting *per se*, but rather with a disconnect between what drbd considers “up-to-date” and what your application perceives as a valid, usable, and consistent data set.
-The "up-to-date" status from drbd primarily indicates that the underlying block devices are synchronized *at the storage level*.
+The core problem here often lies not with drbd’s reporting _per se_, but rather with a disconnect between what drbd considers “up-to-date” and what your application perceives as a valid, usable, and consistent data set.
+The "up-to-date" status from drbd primarily indicates that the underlying block devices are synchronized _at the storage level_.
 It means all the writes and changes have been successfully copied between the primary and secondary nodes.
 However, this doesn't necessarily translate to the application-level data being consistently accessible and usable in a cluster-aware manner.
 I remember a particularly nasty incident back at my previous job where we had a clustered database that would become entirely inconsistent under load, despite our drbd setup reporting perfect health.
 We spent a good day going through our setup, only to discover the problem was on the application side not understanding the specific failover nuances of the infrastructure.

 Here are a few key areas where this mismatch typically arises: